juniorT34/lunih/README.md

 5. **lucide-react** : icon library installed alongside shadcn
 6. **Shadcn-ui** : Ui library and component
 7. **Prisma** : ORM for the mongodb database
+8. **MongoDB**: database for storing all the data
+9. **pinata**: cloud service for storing images

 ## Pages or routes :
 - / : home page
 - /sign-up : sign up page
 - /sign-in : sign in page
 - /hub : project submission page
+- /profile: profile page
 - /dashboard : user information including post information, profile, etc...
+- /dashboard/posts: posts page for the dashboard
+- /dashboard/joined: joined posts for dashboard
+- /dashboard/accepted: accepted posts for dashboard by admin
+- /dashboard/pending: for pending posts not in dashboard not accepted by admin.